ruggeri/ninety_nine_cats/notes/xx-django-rest-framework/06e-serializer-src-code-notes.md

     want this to be done yourself.
 So you can effectively only do nesting with read_only fields.

-## TODO
+## Summary

-* I have only barely started reading the source code on serializers.
+* I've reviewed the source code at a medium level.
+Better than skimming, but it's also torturedly introspective, so I didn't go *too* deep.
+* Anyway, I think I understand most of what is going on with Serializers.
+I guess I could stand to know a little more about *fields*.
+But I'm probably good.

 ## Sources